 Travellers from all other countries must be in possession of a visa, regardless of the length of their stay.
 Visa applications must be submitted to the nearest French Embassy or French Consulate in the country of permanent residence well in advance of departure.

-To enjoy peace of mind during your stay in Marseille, visit the website of the Ministry of Foreign Affairs of your country.
+To enjoy peace of mind during your stay in France, please check the information and advice provided on your country’s Ministry of Foreign Affairs or Foreign Office website.

 Here are a few basic French phrases that will make your stay in Marseille a little easier: